 1.09 Board Policies

 The board may adopt, amend, or repeal board policies relating to the management and operation of the Corporation as the board may deem appropriate from time to time that are not inconsistent with the Act, articles or by-laws of the Corporation.
-Any board policy adopted by the board shall continue to have force and effect until amended, repealed, or replaced by a subsequent resolution of the board.
+Any board policy adopted by the board does not create any legally binding obligations on the board, any committee, any director, any member or the Corporation.

 SECTION 2 – MEMBERSHIP